-Maine Pyaar Kiya's silver jubilee bash was supposedly called off as the actor had flown out of the country to campaign for the Lankan Prez
+Maine Pyar Kiya's silver jubilee bash was supposedly called off as Salman Khan had flown out of the country to campaign for the Lankan Prez

 The Salman Khan-starrer 'Maine Pyar Kiya' recently completed 25 years and if the latest buzz is to be believed, a big bash had been planned by the makers to mark the occasion.
 However, the actor's unavailability led the party to be called off at the last minute, says an insider.

 Salman Khan (right) with Sri Lankan President Mahinda Rajapaksa in Colombo

 Salman left for Sri Lanka on December 29 itself along with his 'Kick' co-star Jacqueline Fernandez, who originally hails from Lanka.
 Salman is beating the drum for incumbent President Mahinda Rajapaksa and happens to be the first Indian actor to be roped in for a poll campaign in the island country.

 Bhagyashree and Salman Khan in a still from 'Maine Pyar Kiya'

 "The film was a milestone in Salman's career and after it released, he became popular as Prem the loverboy.
 But then he chose to give the party a miss and instead, flew down to Sri Lanka to campaign for the President Mahinda Rajpaksa.
 Eventually, the party had to be cancelled," the source adds.